• Skip to primary navigation

 • 1 tablespoon minced shallot

-• ½ teaspoon herbs de Provence {or use your favorite dried herb or blend}
+• ½ teaspoon herbs de Provence or your favorite herb blend

-• 1 small ball of burrata cut into small piece
+• 3 ounces burrata cut into small pieces

 Instructions

-• Preheat the oven to 400 degrees.
+• Preheat the oven to 400°F degrees.
 Prepare a large baking pan by lining with foil.

 • Toss the asparagus and tomatoes with olive oil until well coated.
 Roast for about 12-15 minutes or until the asparagus is tender and the tomatoes begin to soften and brown in spots.
 Remove from oven and set aside.

-• Make vinaigrette: In a small bowl, whisk together olive oil, lemon juice, Dijuon mustard, minced shallot, herbs de Provence and black pepper until emulsified.
+• In a small bowl, whisk together olive oil, lemon juice, Dijon mustard, minced shallot, herbs de Provence and black pepper until emulsified.

 • Before serving, mix in the chopped burrata or plate the salad and top with pieces of burrata if preferred.
 Can be served warm or cold.